cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 ## Accessing the Registry

 The Cloudogu EcoSystem Registry is a key-value database that is also a core element for Dogus.
-The configuration of a Dogus is performed via the Registry.
+The configuration of a Dogu is performed via the Registry.
 In addition, values that are also of a global nature are stored in the registry.

 ### Registry access from the dogu

-The following image focuses on parts that play a role in the communication between Dogu (exemplary here: Redmine) and the Registry:
+The following image focuses on parts that play a role in the communication between Dogu (that is: Redmine) and the Registry:

 ![Involved components that play a role in the interaction between Dogu and Registry](../images/important/chapter3_ces_registry_components.png)

 - Registry: It runs beyond the Dogu container and can be reached via an IP address from the container network.
    - After installation, the registry contains the public key of each dogu among other keys.
 - File `/etc/ces/node_master`.
    - This is automatically mounted in the dogu during the dogu installation.
 It contains the IP address of the registry so that the dogu can access the registry.
 - File `/private/private.pem`
    - This file contains the private key of the dogu.
 This is used, among other things, to decrypt encrypted registry values.
    - Often these are [service accounts](../core/compendium_en.md#serviceaccounts) to other Dogus.

 The Dogu specific configuration is located in the registry path `/config/<dogu>/`.
 [Registry keys](../core/compendium_en.md#configuration) should be written in `snake_case`, i.e. lowercase with underscores.

 A valuable help is the command line tool `doguctl` among other things also in the start phase of the Dogu container.
 This tool simplifies access to the registry, e.g. by automatically reading the `node_master` file or simply addressing Dogu's own registry keys.
 A list of the exact commands can be found under [The use of doguctl](#the-use-of-doguctl).

 The `dogu.json` allows you to define your own configuration values, which can also be validated automatically.